-Historic Wind Events of Significance 28 Event Description Hurricane Irene, 2011 A Presidential Disaster Declaration (DR 4017) was declared due to effects caused by Hurricane Irene during the period of June 21 to 24, 2011.
+Historic Wind Events of Significance 28 Event Description Hurricane Georges, 1998 This hurricane's 110 mph winds defoliated agricultural areas.
+About 4.5 million birds died representing-sixty percent (60%) of poultry production was lost, and a workforce of thirty-six thousand 36,000 agricultural jobs were affected.
+Heavy rains and strong winds caused \$45 million in damage to roads.
+Winds defoliated and uprooted trees in forest areas causing an accumulation of vegetative debris, mainly in urban areas.
+The United States Army Corps of Engineers indicated that the hurricane caused a total of approximately 2.5 million cubic yards of vegetative debris (trees, branches and leaves) equivalent to three (3) fifty (50)-story buildings.
+The forest areas are classified as critical to the recovery of native and migratory bird species.
+An estimated 20,000 homes were destroyed, 38,000 homes suffered major damage, 63,000 homes reported minor damage, and - 48,500 were affected.
+Two (2) days after the Hurricane, 31,500 people were in shelters.
+Puerto Rico's government estimated the hurricane's economic impact to businesses at \$528 million.
+The government spent \$371,500 in Public Assistance to repair damage to its infrastructure.
+The Presidential Disaster Declaration for seventy-eight (78) municipalities included all categories of disaster relief.
+It is the first time that all the municipalities of Puerto Rico are included in only one Presidential Disaster Declaration.
+Tropical Storm Otto, 2010 The indirect effects of Tropical Storm Otto in October 4 to October 8, 2010, caused flooding and mudslides, a Presidential Disaster Declaration (DR-1946) was issued covering twenty-five (25) municipalities.
+The municipalities included in the declaration were: Adjuntas, Aibonito, Añasco, Cayey, Ciales, Corozal, Guánica, Guayama, Jayuya, Lares, Las Marías, Maricao, Mayagüez, Morovis, Orocovis, Patillas, Ponce, Sabana Grande, Salinas, San Germán, San Lorenzo, Utuado, Villalba, Yabucoa and Yauco. \$20 million has been obligated for Public Assistance.
+Hurricane Irene, 2011 A Presidential Disaster Declaration (DR 4017) was declared due to effects caused by Hurricane Irene during the period of June 21 to 24, 2011.
 The effects of Hurricane Irene included: severe rain, flooding, and landslides.
 The Disaster Declaration included Individual Assistance for seven municipalities: Caguas, Canóvanas, Carolina, Cayey, Loíza, Luquillo y San Juan.
 Also included Public Assistance for local government and non-profit organizations in Aguas Buenas, Carolina, Cayey, Ceiba, Comerío, Juncos, Las Marías, Luquillo, Morovis, Naguabo, Orocovis, Utuado, Vega Baja, and Villalba.
 The total Individual Assistance cost estimate was \$30 million and the total Public Assistance cost estimate was nearly \$5 million primarily for roads and bridges.
 Tropical Storm María, 2011 A Presidential Disaster Declaration (DR-4040) was declared due to sever rain, flooding, and landslides caused by Tropical Storm María during the period of September 8 to 14, 2011.
 The Disaster Declaration included Individual Assistance for three (3) municipalities: Yabucoa, Juana Díaz, and Naguabo.
 The total Individual Assistance cost estimate was more than \$7 million.

 Earthquakes.
-In the 2016 SHMP, Earthquakes are identified as a high hazard for Puerto Rico due to the irregular time intervals between these events, lack of adequate forecasts, and the catastrophic damage that can occur to building and infrastructure.
+In the 2016 SHMP, earthquakes are identified as a high hazard for Puerto Rico due to the irregular time intervals between these events, lack of adequate forecasts, and the catastrophic damage that can occur to buildings and infrastructure.
 Earthquake events can also cause other destructive natural events such as liquefaction and landslides.
-Puerto Rico experiences ongoing seismic activity, most of which is low intensity and therefore not felt by the populace, nor damaging to infrastructure.
+Puerto Rico experiences ongoing seismic activity, most of which is low intensity and therefore not felt by the populace, nor damaging damage to infrastructure.
 Until recent events, the history of earthquake damage as reported in the SHMP occurred between 1617 and July 29, 1943.